JanneMattila/www/docs/_posts/2023/12/2023-12-11-k8s-api-deprecations.markdown

 Technically you need to upgrade your Kubernetes clusters at least once per year, but if that's the only time you do it, then you might be a bit rusty with the process.
-Also if your upgrade is delayed for some reason, then you might be in a situation that your start to fall out of support.
+Also, if your upgrade is delayed for some reason, then you might be in a situation where you start to fall out of support.

 You can enable [auto-upgrades](https://learn.microsoft.com/en-us/azure/aks/auto-upgrade-cluster) for your Kubernetes clusters, but be careful with your API usage as shown above.
 You should still have a plan and testing process in place to ensure that your applications are working as expected after the upgrade.

-Jumping multiple versions makes it also tricky to understand what has changed.
+Jumping multiple versions also makes it tricky to understand what has changed.
-Updating all the deployed extensions and Helm charts at the same time can be quite daunting task.
+Updating all the deployed extensions and Helm charts at the same time can be quite a daunting task.

 People also change roles and jobs, so you might not have the same people available to do the upgrade as you had when you did the previous upgrade.